How Much Does Scalp Micropigmentation Cost?

 A consultation with Foli Sim is free of charge.
 We also have phone or video consultations available for your convenience.

-What Factors Affect the Cost of SMP Hair Tattoo?
+What Factors Affect the Cost of a Hair Tattoo?

 The pattern of your hair loss